GoogleChromeLabs/critters/packages/critters/README.md

 By default Critters evaluates the CSS against the entire input HTML.
 Critters evaluates the Critical CSS by reconstructing the entire DOM and evaluating the CSS selectors to find matching nodes.
 Usually this works well as Critters is lightweight and fast.

-For some cases the input HTML can be very large or deeply nested which makes the reconstructed DOM much larger which in turn can slow down the critical CSS generation.
-Critters is not aware of viewport size and what specific nodes are above the fold since there is not headless browser involved.
+For some cases, the input HTML can be very large or deeply nested which makes the reconstructed DOM much larger, which in turn can slow down the critical CSS generation.
+Critters is not aware of viewport size and what specific nodes are above the fold since there is not a headless browser involved.

 To overcome this issue Critters makes use of **Critters containers**.